 - Bottom Line

-The IRS Form 990 is the annual information return that most tax-exempt organizations are required to file.
+Most tax-exempt organizations file an annual IRS Form 990.
 The form provides information on the organization’s finances, programs, and governance.
 It is also the main source of information on the activities of nonprofits.
 The purpose is to determine whether an organization is operating for a charitable purpose and complying with tax laws.

-Form 990 is used by government agencies to prevent organizations from abusing their tax-exempt status.
+Used by government agencies, it prevents organizations from abusing their tax-exempt status.
 It outlines accomplishments in the previous year to justify maintaining your tax-exempt status.

 Public access provides an easy way for donors and other funding sources to evaluate the transparency of the organization.
 If filled out correctly and completely, the organization can present its mission and achievements in a favorable light.

 It collects information about tax-exempt organizations, such as their income, expenses, and activities.
 It also provides organizations with an opportunity to educate the public about their mission and objectives.
 Additionally, many states use it for charitable and other regulatory oversight and for satisfying state income tax filing requirements.